JetSetIlly/Gopher2600/README.md

 The accuracy of the emulation is very high and there are no known outstanding problems with the 6507, TIA and RIOT chip emulation.
-Emulation of the ARM chip is limited to the Thumb subset of instructions but it does include reasonably accurate cycle counting and performance monitoring.
+Emulation of the ARM chip is currently limited to the Thumb subset of instructions but it does include accurate cycle counting and performance monitoring.

 It is an ongoing project and bug reports are welcome.